S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/agreements/consent-decision-making.png)

-**A (facilitated) group process for decision making.**

-Invite objections, and integrate the wisdom they reveal, to evolve proposals or existing agreements.
+**A (facilitated) group process for decision making: Invite objections, and consider information and knowledge revealed to further evolve proposals or existing agreements.**

-Withholding objections can harm the objectives of a group or organization

 Proposals become agreements when they are considered _good enough for now and safe enough to try_ until the next review.

 Unresolved objections prevent proposals from becoming agreements.

+Withholding objections can harm the objectives of a group or organization.

 ---

 ### Implicit Contract of Consent

--   In the absence of objections against an agreement, I intend to follow through on the agreement to the best of my ability.
+1. In the absence of objections to an agreement, I intend to follow through on the agreement to the best of my ability.
--   I agree to share objections as I become aware of them.
+2. I agree to share objections as I become aware of them.

 ---